Kevin Cumberbatch begins his seventh season as the head coach of the women's soccer team with an overall record of 63-37-16 (.612).

 Coach Kirwan then served as an assistant coach at Becker College for two years, winning a conference tournament during his tenure.
 Coach Kirwan also coached at Nichols College in Dudley, MA, working as the first assistant coach and head goalkeeper coach.

 Shelby Stand begins her third season as an assistant coach on the women's soccer team.

 Coach Stand brings a wealth of knowledge from the forward position as she was a standout striker at Holy Cross.

 The 2010 graduate finished her career fourth on Holy Cross' All-Time goals list with 28 markers while she is also fifth in points (67).
 Coach Stand also was a three-time All-Patriot league First-Team selection and a two-time captain.

 In 2009, Coach Stand posted her finest season as she led the Crusaders with 10 markers.
 En route to being named an All-NEWISA Second-Team honoree and earning All-NSCAA Mid-Atlantic Regional Third-Team accolades, she finished the year second in the Patriot League in average shots, goals per game, points per contest and match clinching tallies.

 A five-year starter and three-year captain at Douglas High, she set the school record for the most goals in a season with 41 as a senior.
 Coach Stand also was an All-Conference and a Central Mass All-Star for four years and she was an All-State and Worcester Telegram & Gazette All-Star for three seasons.

-Coach Stand helped lead Douglas to the Division 3 state championship in 2002.
+Coach Stand helped lead Douglas to the Division 3 Massachusetts State Championship in 2002.